BY

 Potential Pitfalls to Avoid When Buying a Car for Business Tax Write-off

-While buying a car for business tax write-off can provide significant benefits, there are also potential pitfalls to be aware of.
+While buying a car for business tax write-off can provide significant benefits in 2025, there are also potential pitfalls to be aware of.
 One common mistake is failing to keep accurate records.
 Without a detailed logbook and receipts for all car expenses, you may struggle to substantiate your claim if the ATO audits your return.

 Another potential pitfall is underestimating the ongoing costs of owning a car.
 While the initial purchase price is a significant factor, don’t forget to consider costs like fuel, insurance, maintenance, and depreciation.